iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

    .. py:method:: get_switch_value(ext_name: Optional[str] = None, dataset_name: Optional[str] = None, sys_name: Optional[str] = None)

+      Get the configuration of the switch.

       :param ext_name: Name of the extension.
-The default is :obj:`None`.
+The default is None.
       :type ext_name: :obj:`str` , optional
       :param dataset_name: Name of the dataset.
-The default is :obj:`None`.
+The default is None.
       :type dataset_name: :obj:`str` , optional
       :param sys_name: Name of the system.
-The default is :obj:`None`.
+The default is None.
-      :type sys_name: :obj:`str` , optional
+      :type sys_name: :obj:`str`, optional

       :raises KeyError: Is raised if ext_name, dataset_name or sys_name, but is not configured in the model.

-      :returns: Object of the type :obj:`ExtensionSwitch` containing information how the switch is configured.
+      :returns: Object containing information how the switch is configured.
                 Note that there is only a value returned if the switch is either explicitly 'off' or 'on'.
                 When it's configured as n/a in the model no value will be included.
-      :rtype: core.ExtensionSwitch
+      :rtype: Container[ExtensionSwitch]